wp-plugins/wp-developer-toolkit/readme.txt

 * Initial Version

 == Upgrade Notice ==
+= 0.2.1 (April 22, 2015)
+Upgrade to ensure compatability with Wordpress 4.2

 = 0.2.0 =
 Upgrade for new refresh now button, new bar graph, and bug fix for cron.